-If any material testing is required, such as for unidentifiable steel, testing must be performed by a testing laboratory employed by the school district and acceptable to DSA.
-A list of acceptable testing laboratories can be found on the DSA website.
-For remotely located fabricators, refer to IR A-15.

-Test reports shall be submitted by the laboratory in accordance with the CAC, and a final verified report (i.e., form DSA 291: Laboratory of Record Verified Report) shall be submitted at the conclusion of the fabrication.
+If any material testing is required, such as for unidentified steel, testing must be performed by the LoR or a subcontracted laboratory per IR A-15 Section 2.
+Test reports shall be submitted by the LoR in accordance with the CAC, and a final verified report (i.e., form DSA 291: Laboratory of Record Verified Report) shall be submitted upon completion of fabrication.